Azure/ResourceModules/docs/wiki/TestingDesign.md

 ### Template Deployment Tests
 If all other tests passed, the deployment tests are the ultimate module validation.
 Using the available & configured parameter files for a module, each is deployed to Azure (in parallel) and verifies if the deployment works end to end.

-By default, any test-deployed module is removed after the test.
-However, you can also disable this mechanic in case you want to investigate the deployed resource yourself.
+Most of the resources are deleted by default after their deployment, to keep costs down and to be able to retest resource modules from scratch in the next run.
+However, the removal step can be skipped in case further investigation on the deployed resource is needed.
 For further details, please refer to the (.\PipelinesUsage.md) section.

 ## Module Dependencies
 In order to successfully deploy and test all modules in your desired environment some modules have to have resources deployed beforehand.